nate-browne/SurfReportBot/README.md

 script will handle the rest :)

 ### Credits
-Shoutout to MagicSeaweed for providing this sick API for using.
-You guys are the best!
+Cheers to MagicSeaweed for providing this sick API for using.
+You are the best!

-Want more things in the forecast?
+Want more information in the forecast?
 Feel free to submit an issue and I'll look into adding it!